 ALPHA offers an opportunity to post jobs available at your organization.
 If you would like to post a job on this page please send your listing in electronic form to ">.
 Listings should be brief, and include the following:

-- Minimum qualifications Deadline for applications Where to send a resume Web link
+- Where to send a resume (include Web link if available)

 Listings will be removed after 3 months unless requested to extend posting.

 Girl Scout Camp Togawoods is looking for a camp nurse for the summer, beginning now through August 10, 2015.
 Please pass this opportunity to nurses who may be available and interested.
 The Camp is willing to split the summer if there are nurses who are interested shorter amounts of time.
 Please contact Amanda Block at 907-529-9359 or 907-273-0316.
 (Posted 6/9/15)